lawrennd/snippets/_information-game/includes/no-barber-principle.md

 **Paradox:** Definition includes itself in scope
 }

+\newslide{The Munchkin Provision}

+\notes{Without such consistency, we would require what we might call a "Munchkin provision."
+In the Munchkin card game [@Jackson-munchkin01], it is acknowledged that the cards and rules may be inconsistent.
+Their resolution?
+"Any other disputes should be settled by loud arguments, with the owner of the game having the last word."}

+\notes{While this works for card games, it's unsatisfying for foundational mathematics.
+We want our game to be **internally consistent**, not requiring an external referee to resolve paradoxes.}

+\slides{
+**Munchkin Card Game [@Jackson-munchkin01]:**

+*Rules may be inconsistent*

+**Resolution:** "Loud arguments, with owner having last word"

+**For foundations:** Need something better!

+*No external referee for mathematics*
+}

 \newslide{No External Adjudicators}

 \notes{The no-barber principle says that admissible rules must be **internally adjudicable**: they depend only on quantities definable from within the system's internal language, without requiring: